termlogic/termlogic.github.io/README.md

 * Functional services manual
 * Other documentation like test reports and code quality metrics will also be made available.

 Please get in touch with us if Termlogic sounds interesting and you'd like to know more.

+The main documentation will be available at : http://termlogic.github.io/

 You can find a brief introduction at :

 http://noesisinformatica.com/product/termlogic